An analysis of localization transitions using non-parametric unsupervised learning: PCA entropy analysis

 \subsubsection{Numerical simulations}

-As described in the main text, we perform an exact diagonalization of the model in Eq.~\eqref{eq:HamiltonianAnderson} employing the POLFED algorithm~\cite{POLFED} and we perform a PCA on the eigenvectors in the middle of the spectrum.
+As described in the main text, we perform an exact diagonalization of the model in Eq.
+(5) of the main text employing the POLFED algorithm~\cite{POLFED} and we perform a PCA on the eigenvectors in the middle of the spectrum.

 In Fig.~\ref{fig:NencodingSPCA} we employ the `$N$-encoding' described before sampling $N_r \sim 5 \, \mathcal{N}$ configurations for each eigenstate.
 We show a plot of $S_{\textrm{PCA}}$ as a function $W$ (disorder strength) for different sizes of the graph.
 The points correspond to $S_{\textrm{PCA}}$ while the lines are the estimated participation entropies for different $L$, averaged over $\sim O(10^3)$ realizations of disorder.
 We observe that they coincide as suggested by Eq.~\eqref{eq:SPCAparticipationentropy}.
-The interest in the participation entropy relies in the fact that from it one can obtain the fractal dimension of the wavefunction via the definition
+The interest in the participation entropy relies on the fact that from it one can obtain the fractal dimension of the wavefunction via the definition

 Many works have addressed the properties of the fractal dimension (see e.g.~\cite{sierant2023universality,vanoni2023renormalization,kravtsov2018non,kutlin2023anatomy,Sierant2022Universal}) as it can be used as an order parameter for the localization transition.
 In fact, if a wavefunction is localized, with localization length $\xi \ll L$, then by increasing the system size no change in $S$ occurs, and thus $D \to 0$.
 If, on the other hand, the wavefunction is delocalized, it will have support over the whole system, and the participation entropy will be $S= L \ln 2$ (assuming $|c_x|^2 = 2^{-L}$).
 Thus, for $L \to \infty$, $0 \leq D \leq 1$.